BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 Groovy allows you to express things in numerous different ways and the Gradle documentation seems to revel in this variety.
-When you're just trying to get through it, adding the variations right away just makes it harder.
+When you're just trying to get through it, adding the variations right away only makes it harder.
 Worse, people tend to casually use the different approaches, so you must recognize and unravel the competing syntaxes.